httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Usage in signatures

 Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST800-32].
+Such signatures can protect one or more header fields and there are additional considerations when `Digest` is included in this set.

-It's important to note that, being the `Digest` header field an hash of a resource representation, signing only the `Digest` header field, without all the `representation metatada` (eg. the values of `Content-Type` and `Content-Encoding`) may expose the communication to tampering.
+Since the `Digest` header field is a hash of a resource representation, it explicitly depends on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
+A signature that protects `Digest` but not other `representation metadata` may expose the communication to tampering.
+For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from accessing the representation.
+Such an attack consumes the resources of both endpoints.

 `Digest` SHOULD always be used over a connection which provides integrity at transport layer that protects HTTP header fields.